Beyond Screens, Beyond Camp

 Screens pull kids in.
 Meaning calls them outdoors.

-What kids today miss isn’t only outdoor activity.
-It’s the social connection and meaning that keeps us there.
+What kids miss isn’t only outdoor activity.
+It’s social connection: the belonging, shared purpose, and service that make the outdoors a place you return to.

-When outdoor time carries belonging, shared purpose, and service, something fundamental shifts.
-Parents and teachers can’t endlessly pull kids from screens.
-We need networks that draw them toward something better.
-That shift rarely happens in a single week at camp.
-It comes from ongoing outdoor experiences that matter: adventures shared with peers and community.
+We know parents and teachers can’t endlessly pull kids from screens.
+Instead, we need networks that draw them toward something better.
+When outdoor time carries belonging and purpose, something fundamental shifts.
+That change rarely happens in a single camp.
+It comes from ongoing outdoor adventures that matter, experiences shared with peers and community.

 Adventures that matter begin with independence.
 For many parents, freedom in the forest feels risky.
 I feel it myself.
-Even watching my own kids explore the forest in their small sibling pack, I’ve had to force myself to let go.
+Even watching my own kids play in the forest with their small sibling pack, I’ve had to force myself to let go.

-What I’ve learned from my own children and thousands of Trackers kids: independence stops feeling risky when competence is real.
+What I’ve learned from my own children and thousands of Trackers kids is this: independence stops feeling risky when competence is real.
 I let my kids explore the wild because they know how to move through woods safely, find their way home, build shelter, cook outdoors, track animals, forage wild plants, and watch each other’s backs.
 With the skills of a Tracker, freedom feels natural, not reckless.

-Outdoor education must go beyond single weeks of skills training.
-Skills aren’t borrowed during a program.
-They must be carried forward.
+Outdoor education must go beyond a single week of skills training.
+Skills aren’t borrowed during a program, they need to be carried forward.
 Mastery builds confidence.
 Confidence builds agency.
 Agency outlasts any program.

-Independence requires community.
-Lasting motivation comes from having peers learning the same skills, sharing responsibility, holding each other accountable through real adventures.
-Trackers Teams form outside camp for this reason.
+Competent independence also requires community.
+Lasting motivation comes from having peers learning the same skills, sharing responsibility, and holding each other accountable through real adventures.
+That’s why we hope kids form Trackers Teams outside camp.

-The future can’t only be a week away from screens.
-It must be families connecting with families to build social networks that keep kids outdoors.
-Programs like Trackers plant the seeds: skills, values, identity.
-But a week of camp isn’t enough.
+Our future can’t just be a week away from screens.
+It has to be families connecting with other families by building the social networks that keep kids outdoors.
+Programs like Trackers plant the seeds: character, skills, identity.
+But one camp is never enough.

-Our collective responsibility, both Trackers and the entire outdoor education field, is to change our model.
-We must facilitate family meetups, support Trackers Teams where kids connect beyond their week, host skill-share nights, and connect parents who cultivate independence together.
+Our collective responsibility, both Trackers and the entire outdoor education field, is to change our current model.
+We must find ways to support Trackers Teams where kids connect with friends, host skill-share nights, and facilitate family meetups so parents can cultivate independence together.

-This requires families who want the same future for their kids.
-Parents who guide rather than manage.
-Parents who replace supervision with service.
-When families support each other, kids lead.
+This requires families who seek the same future for their kids.
+Parents who guide rather than manage, who replace supervision with service.
+When families support each other, kids can lead.

-Our goal is more than a week beyond screens.
-It’s helping kids belong outdoors and families sustain it.
-That is how we Go Beyond Camp.
+Our eternal goal is more than a week beyond screens.
+It’s helping kids belong outdoors, and helping families sustain it.
+That is how we go beyond camp.

 See you in the forest,